Rinnegatamante/layton-vita/README.md

 ## Note

 - This port works only with versions of the game where an obb file was still used.
 It has been tested with v.1.0.1 and v.1.0.3.
+- Very rarely, videos can freeze or lack audio.
+If that happens, restart the homebrew (sceAvPlayer bug).
+You'll still be able to skip the video as usual.

 ## Known Issues